 The debate still rages on whether to choose hiking boots or hiking shoes.
-However, the science is stacking up on the side of shoes, and hiking boots just can’t keep up.
+However, the science is stacking up on the side of shoes, and hiking boots can’t keep up.
 The first reason for this is weight.
-More and more, we are hearing that “1lb on your feet equals 5 on your back,” and those that have tested this theory agree.
+We are hearing that “1lb on your feet equals five on your back,” and those who have tested this theory agree.

 With less weight on your feet, you are less prone to exhaustion, your speed increases, and your ankles stay strong throughout your trip.
-Just due to basic construction, hiking boots simply cannot reduce their weight enough to be equal even to the bulkiest of hiking shoes.
+Due to basic construction, hiking boots cannot reduce their weight enough to be equal to the bulkiest of hiking shoes.

 The other fiery question lies in ankle support.
-Because hiking boots go over the ankle, they are assumed to have superior ankle support than hiking shoes, and therefore considered to be better at preventing twists and breaks.
-We won’t say that this is completely false, but here is a scenario for you.
+Because hiking boots go over the ankle, they are assumed to have superior ankle support than hiking shoes and are therefore better at preventing twists and breaks.
+We won’t say that this is entirely false, but here is a scenario.

 Types of Hiking Shoes

-You’re going to see all kinds of labels when you search for the best hiking shoes.
+You’ll see all kinds of labels when you search for the best hiking shoes.
 Sometimes, it can be hard to keep all the variety straight.
-So, here are some of the common types of hiking shoes you’re likely to come across, and what they mean for you and your feet.
+So, here are some of the common types of hiking shoes you’re likely to come across and what they mean for you and your feet.

 You will often see shoes labeled with a “mid” after the brand name.
-This simply refers to the height of the ankle support.
-A mid hiking shoe is one that will come to the middle of your ankle.
+It simply refers to the height of the ankle support.
+A mid hiking shoe will come to the middle of your ankle.

 These are becoming huge for fast-paced hikers and minimalists.
-This is because trail runners cut down the weight even further, without giving up the supportive midsole and outsole traction of a hiking shoe or boot.
-However, these are much more flexible, which makes them less suitable for extremely rocky terrain.
+Trail runners cut the weight even further without giving up the supportive midsole and outsole traction of a hiking shoe or boot.
+However, these are much more flexible, making them less suitable for highly rocky terrain.

 Approach shoes are a hybrid between a hiking boot and a climbing shoe.
-Their extremely tacky outsole gives them phenomenal traction on loose gravel, or really any type of rocky surface.
+Their incredibly tacky outsole gives them phenomenal traction on loose gravel or any rocky surface.
 However, most approach shoes lack the same insole as a standard hiking shoe, which means they are less suited for long-distance backpacking.

 Features To Seek In Hiking Shoes